Aleixdiazzz/Aleixdiazzz.github.io/README.md

 1. Clone the repository: `git clone https://github.com/dreig-dawi/Proyecto-LM`
 2. Open `landing.html` with you favorite browser and get finding.
+3. We reccomend viewing with Firefox 120.0 or later.

 Happy coding and happy travels in Mallorca!